Skip to main content

 What Happens After You Submit?

-If your request is submitted timely, the IRS will not take any collection action against you unless the IRS believes the collection of the tax is in jeopardy.
+If your request is submitted in a timely manner, the IRS will not take any collection action against you unless it believes the collection of the tax is in jeopardy.

 The goal of the CAP program is to reach a decision as quickly as possible, with hearings usually taking place within 5 to 15 business days.